Are old digital cameras better than phones

 One area where old digital cameras often outperform phones is in low light situations.
 Digital cameras typically have larger image sensors compared to the tiny sensors found in most smartphones.
 This allows them to capture more light, resulting in better image quality in low light conditions.

-See also A good underwater digital camera
+See also Best basic digital slr camera

 When it comes to low light performance, the larger the image sensor, the better.
 Older digital cameras often have larger sensors than the sensors found in modern smartphones.